Biochemistry - Major

 CHE 302 Instrumental Analysis 4 credits

 CHE 307 Biochemistry I 4 credits

 CHE 331 Inorganic Chemistry 3 or 4 credits

 CHE 335 Physical Chemistry 4 credits

 CHE 352 Seminar 1 credit

-CHE 391 Advanced Laboratory and Research 6 credits OR CHE 393 Internship
+CHE 391 Advanced Laboratory and Research 6 credits in the junior/senior year OR CHE 393 Internship